slkfjdklfsjsdl/NetXThermostatHASS/README.md

    - **IP Address**: The local IP of your thermostat (e.g., 192.168.1.2)
    - **Username**: Your thermostat username
    - **Password**: Your thermostat password
+5. **Step 2**: After successful connection, give your thermostat a custom name (e.g., "Living Room Thermostat")

 ## Usage

 Once configured, you'll get:
-- A climate entity for thermostat control
+- **1 Climate entity** for thermostat control
+- **1 Button entity** for restarting the thermostat
-- Three sensor entities for CO2 monitoring
+- **70+ sensor entities** for comprehensive monitoring

 The climate entity will show:
 - Current temperature and humidity
 - Heating and cooling setpoints
-- Current HVAC mode
+- Current HVAC mode (Heat/Cool/Fan Only/Off)
+- Current HVAC action (Heating/Cooling/Fan/Idle)
 - Fan mode in attributes
 - CO2 data in attributes

+### Sensor Categories

+**CO2 Sensors** - Monitor air quality
+**Temperature Sensors** - Indoor, outdoor, and setpoint limits **Humidity Sensors** - Indoor and outdoor humidity **Schedule Sensors** - Programming and schedule status **Raw Sensors** - Raw values from all connected sensors **Restart Button** - Restart the thermostat from Home Assistant

+### Unavailable Sensors

+Sensors that report "--" in the thermostat data will show as "unavailable" in Home Assistant.
+This is normal for sensors that are not configured or connected.

 ## Troubleshooting